Counselor-in-Training (CIT) Program

 Upon acceptance into the program, CITs participate in 1-2 sessions of training before camp begins.
 You must be present for the entire Pact Family Camp; you will be provided with accommodations and all meals.
 Upon successful completion, CITs are included in ongoing communications and programming for counselors over the course of the following year, and invited to return to the program in future years as well.

-Applications will be reviewed on a rolling basis beginning on January 1st, and ending on April 30th or when the program is full, at which point the application process will be closed.
+Applications will be reviewed on a rolling basis beginning on on April 1st, and ending on April 30th or when the program is full, at which point the application process will be closed.